Air quality: worsening pollution in an existing hotspot

 |Air Quality Strategy Objective||40|

-Up to 100 tipper trucks to-ing and fro-ing each day where residential properties lie close to the highway.
-(At one point in Brasted, dwellings are 1.4 metres from the carriageway.)
-This will result in more disturbance, and in some instances more damage to property for the householders here.
+Up to 100 eight-wheeler tipper trucks to-ing and fro-ing each day where residential properties lie close to the highway.
+Close to the Almshouses in Brasted, dwellings are 1.4 metres from the carriageway.
+Over the 5+ years of these trucks hauling waste this will mean more disturbance, and in some instances more damage to residential property.

 Damage to Heritage Assets